Anything found in an HTML or XML document can be accessed, changed, deleted, or added by a programmer using the DOM.

 Practicallly all attributes of an element can be changed using

-JavaScript, e.g. src
+JavaScript, e.g. src, href or

 <p id="demo">Some text.</p>